 Michell Refuge

 Located at Eskdale Spur Walking Track, Eskdale Spur.
 Shown on the Bogong High Plains map at GR278359.
-This hut was destroyed by fire in January 2003, but was replaced in January 2005, via a heli-lift.
+Michell hut was destroyed by fire in January 2003, however was replaced in January 2005, via a heli-lift.

 History